RoryAJames/TorontoDevelopmentApplications/README.md

 ## The Inspiration and Business Case

+In a previous job, I was responsible for the coordination of several infill development applications in the City of Toronto.
+From my experience, it seemed like there was always a looming uncertainty and likelihood that an application can be denied by the city officials.

 It can be very costly for developers to have a development application denied.
 If an application is denied the developer is left to either go back to the drawing board, or appeal the decision.

 While the review and outcome of each application is supposed to be independent, I suspected that the outcome of each application can be predicted based on the parameters of the application itself.